Quao93126/openstack_usage/README.md

 - User: 'user'
 - Password: 'password'

-## License

-Apache License 2.0

 ---
 ### Explanation about backend
 - The backend was configurated as docker container
-1. mainApi is fastAPI framework backend to provider api to the frontend ( ias-project-react-mainapi)
+1. mainApi is fastAPI framework backend to provider api to the frontend ( TEST_openstack-react-mainapi)
 2. Database docker container ( mongo )
 3. Backend database server container ( mongo-express )
  ```